microsoft/terminal/doc/building.md

 - Release
 - AuditMode

-AuditMode is an experimental mode that enables some additional static analyis from CppCoreCheck.
+AuditMode is an experimental mode that enables some additional static analysis from CppCoreCheck.